 Five years later, I learned of his death.
-Killed himself, though the story experienced the typical hushed burial that such endings do — as if suicide is a particular failure, as if it carries any more shame than dying of cancer.
+He killed himself, though the story experienced the typical hushed burial that such endings do — as if suicide is a particular failure.
+As though it carries any more shame than dying of cancer.

 I won’t go so far as to say it was a cry for help.
 What I do know he was doing was asking me this:

 ‘Do you know what it feels like to feel this awful?’

 I wish I could go back and talk to him now, and tell him this:

 ‘I know.
 I understand what you are feeling.
 I’ve been there.’

 I never said those words because I didn’t know them.

 My own time with the black dog came too late to be of any use to him.

 During the formative years of Bonobos, things got hard.

 You don’t want to let your team down, you don’t want to let your customers down, you don’t want to let your investors down, you don’t want to let your family down, you don’t want to let yourself down.